Receive funding for your start-up for hypothesis testing.

 Working on your own start-up after graduation?
 Apply to get your need-based loan reduced.

-Get feedback on your idea in the fall, prior to the start of the Business Plan Contest.
+Get feedback on your idea in the fall, prior to the start of the New Venture Competition.

 Meet with our rotating visiting entrepreneurs.